DWU CONSULTING — AI RESEARCH

 PSP1 (Enacted March 27, 2020): $25 Billion

-• Grant vs. Loan: PSP1 was split 70% grant, 30% loan.
+- Grant vs. Loan: PSP1 was split 70% grant, 30% loan (Treasury docs).
 The grant portion was pure aid with no repayment obligation.
-The loan portion was a 10-year note at 1% interest for the first 5 years, then SOFR+2% for the final 5 years.
+The loan portion was a 10-year note with rates of SOFR+1.75% to 3.5% depending on vintage (SEC filings, 2020-2021 issuances).

 PSP2 (Enacted December 27, 2020): $15 Billion

 PSP2 extended the program through March 31, 2021.
 The $15 billion was allocated on the same formula as PSP1 (payroll-based allocation).
-Terms were similar: 75% grant, 25% loan.
-The interest rates and warrant provisions were comparable to PSP1.
+Terms: 75% grant, 25% loan; 1% interest for years 1–5, SOFR+2% for years 6–10; warrant provisions matched PSP1 methodology (Treasury docs).

 PSP3 (Enacted March 11, 2021): $14 Billion